-If you feel that you have been sexually harassed, please report it to, Amanda Deckert, French Hall Suite 200 (315)386-7688; or Deputy Title IX Coordinators: Courtney Bish, Vice President for Student Affairs/Dean of Students, Miller Campus Center Room 229, (315) 386-7120 or Alan Mulkin, Chief of University Police, Wicks Hall, (315) 386-7777, or email title9@canton.edu.
+If you feel that you have been sexually harassed, please report it to, Amanda Deckert, French Hall Suite 200 (315)386-7688; or email title9@canton.edu.

 Hate Crimes and the Law

 It is a State University of New York at Canton University Police commitment to protect all members of the SUNY Canton community by preventing and prosecuting bias or hate crimes that occur within the campus's jurisdiction.